 Rosacea is a common skin disease, and it is estimated that more than 14 million people live with the skin condition.
 Though the most common signifier is redness of the face, it has other signs and symptoms.
-These include swollen or sensitive skin; dry, rough, or scaly skin; acne-like breakouts; and visible broken blood vessels.
-Rosacea can also affect the eyes, causing itchiness, sensitivity to light, blurry vision, and dryness, burning, or stinging.
+These include swollen or sensitive skin; dry, rough, or scaly skin; acne-like breakouts; and visibly broken blood vessels.
+Rosacea can also affect the eyes, causing itchiness, sensitivity to light, blurry vision, dryness, burning, or stinging.
 Because it is a chronic skin disease (there is no cure), it can reduce a person’s quality of life.
 Those who suffer from rosacea often experience feelings of embarrassment, frustration, worry, and low self-esteem.
 Furthermore, some may face work-related problems, anxiety, and depression due to rosacea.

 Causes & Risk Factors

 Although scientists are still trying to find out what causes rosacea, there are some known contributing factors.
 Those who have a family history of rosacea have a higher risk of developing the condition.
 Rosacea more commonly occurs in women than men – but men are more likely to have more severe forms of the skin condition.